in 40 countries

 - How quickly will I see results?

-- A reduction in fat deposits can be seen after just one treatment, however between three and eight sessions are required to see the optimal effect.
+- A reduction in fat deposits can usually be seen after just one treatment, however between three and eight sessions are required to see the optimal effect.
 The speed at which results are seen will vary depending on the stability of the cell membranes; younger patients are more likely to results after a longer period.
+Results may vary from physician to physician and case by age.

 - Who is the treatment suitable for?